-Rising from the streets of Kingston, where he was an early mobile ska soundsystem DJ, Sporty is the writer behind the Bob Marley megahit “Buffalo Soldier,” which was written and composed alongside Bob in Henry Stone’s TK studios in Hialeah.
+Rising from the streets of Kingston, where he was an early mobile soundsystem DJ, Sporty is also the writer behind the Bob Marley mega-hit “Buffalo Soldier.”
+They worked on the tune together at TK studios.

 Sporty’s biggest contributions will never be forgotten.
 But his lesser known cuts are just as excellent!

-Some of these deep and funky dance grooves are available thanks to the relationship Sporty forged with Miami independent music pioneer Henry Stone.
-King Sporty moved to Miami and became closely acquainted with Stone, and his various record labels, and they made many deals for distribution and even recording.
+Some of these grooves are available thanks independent music pioneer Henry Stone.
+King Sporty worked with Stone, and his various record labels, and they made many deals for distribution and even recording.

-One of the products of this amazing partnership is “Get On Down,” which was released by TK Disco in 1979.
+One of their works is “Get On Down,” which was released by TK Disco in 1979.